who-yahan/CIS545-project1/README.md

-n Problem 1, firstly read the txt file and make it into DataFrame separated by’,’ whose columns are ‘user’, ‘Rating’ and ‘data’.
+In Problem 1, firstly read the txt file and make it into DataFrame separated by’,’ whose columns are ‘user’, ‘Rating’ and ‘data’.
 Then use movie_row to store the index of items containing ‘:’ in the first column, which is the movieID.
 Check the format of the first and third column to examine whether none are missing in MovieIDs and UserIDs.
 Use